Are you sometimes anxious because of a fear you might …

 Studies report that mindfulness promotes walking that is rock solid.
 Become totally aware of the “now” experience rather than regretting the past or worrying about the future.

 Exercises are introduced that address specific problems with mobility including poor posture, rigidity, freezing and shuffling.

 The online Rock Solid Walking course is accessible using any phone or computer.

-Click on the image below for more information about Rock Solid Walking and to learn more about the no risk 7 day free trial.
+Click on the image below for more information about Rock Solid Walking Online Course.
 Robert Rodgers PhD

 Host of Parkinsons Recovery Radio